-Once accepted into the School of Nursing a student may request to transfer in graduate credit hours completed within the last seven years.
-Students may transfer up to a maximum of 6 hours of master's level courses when compatible with this curriculum.
+Once accepted into the School of Nursing a student may request to transfer in graduate credit hours completed within the last five years.
+Students may transfer up to a maximum of 12 hours of master's level courses when compatible with this curriculum.
 Only courses with grades of "B" or better are considered.
-For consideration of a transfer course, the student must submit the following information to the Master of Science in Nursing Program Coordinator.
+For consideration of a transfer course, the student must submit the following information to the Master of Science in Nursing Program Coordinator:

-- 1. An official transcript of courses completed. - 2.
-The course syllabus for the course you have taken previous and are seeking transfer or, if the syllabus is not available the catalog description of the course as printed on the university website or catalog. - 3.
-Provide the following information required for the University Transfer Credit form: Student name, student ID, full address and phone number.
+- An official transcript of courses completed. - The course syllabus for the course you have taken previously and are seeking transfer or, if the syllabus is not available the catalog description of the course as printed on the university website or catalog. - Provide the following information required for the University Transfer Credit form: Student name, student ID, full address and phone number.

-In order for the appropriate substitution to be made for required subjects for the Master of Science in Nursing Program, a Course Substitution Request must be completed by the student and the Dean of the School of Nursing/Associate Dean of the School of Nursing.
+In order for the appropriate substitution to be made for required subjects for the Master of Science in Nursing Program, a Course Substitution Request must be completed by the student and the Dean of the School of Nursing.
 This form will be sent to the appropriate Dean/Chair of the department which offers that course for final approval if needed.
 Approval will be determined based on a satisfactory comparison of the course with the equivalent course offered at Campbellsville University.
 Courses must meet the scholastic standards required at Campbellsville University.

-It is highly recommended that the student meet with the advisor early in the program to review needed substitutions and comply with this procedure to ensure that requirements are being met timely for graduation.
+It is highly recommended that the student meets with the advisor early in the program to review needed substitutions and comply with this procedure to ensure that requirements are being met in a timely manner for graduation.